Welcome to today's edition of the Rush 24-7 podcast.

 Momentum for that idea, billions of dollars, admittedly, is building.

-And uh Duncan Hunter says that uh there are now dozens of co-sponsors with him on this bill.
+And Duncan Hunter says that there are now dozens of co-sponsors with him on this bill.

-In the meantime, Congress doing some well, terrible work.
+In the meantime, Congress is doing some, well, terrible work.

-Um Tancredo from con uh Congressman from Colorado talks about a new law authored by uh uh Senator Bennett, a Republican from Utah, that shields religious groups from a federal law which prohibits transporting, concealing, and harboring illegal aliens.
+Tom Tancredo Congressman from Colorado talks about a new law authored by Senator Bennett, a Republican from Utah, that shields religious groups from a federal law which prohibits transporting, concealing, and harboring illegal aliens.

 In other words, for most people, doing those things to help illegal immigration is a federal law violation.

-A new, a new exception has been added to the law at the request of attorneys for the Mormon Church to make uh religious groups exempt.
+A new exception has been added to the law at the request of attorneys for the Mormon Church to make religious groups exempt.

 In other words, religious groups can now aid and abet the violation of federal law by illegal aliens coming into the country.

-There is a friends group, which started as a Quaker group in San Diego and is now just nothing but a naked uh lobbyist group for illegal immigration and open borders in the San Diego area, and I think it's duplicated uh down along the border, uh aiding and assisting and constantly harassing the border patrol and filing civil rights suits and doing everything they can to hinder the enforcement of federal law and increase the number of illegals coming into this country.
+And I think it's duplicated down along the border, aiding and assisting and constantly harassing the Border Patrol and filing civil rights suits and doing everything they can to hinder the enforcement of federal law and increase the number of illegals coming into this country.

 Where they get their financing from has never been asked or answered in this area, but it should be.

-So Tom Tancredo's blowing the whistle on that one.
+So Tom Tancredo is blowing the whistle on that one.

-The Border Patrol there has been on a month long, this is Associated Press now out of the Seattle newspaper, and as I say, this illegal thing, which used to be our little problem here in the Southwest, is now apparently got the attention of everybody in this country, as it should.
+And as I say, this illegal thing, which used to be our little problem here in the Southwest, has now apparently got the attention of everybody in this country, as it should.

-But it it seems that at Columbus, New Mexico, the Border Patrol has been working with a squadron of uh troops from Fort Lewis.
+It seems that at Columbus, New Mexico, the Border Patrol has been working with a squadron of troops from Fort Lewis, Fort Lewis, Washington, which is how the Seattle paper guys got into this.

-And the uh the mission began in mid-October and is ending this week.
+And the mission began in mid-October and is ending this week.

-Hundreds of soldiers from the um 14th Cavalry Regiment, Fort Lewis, helped catch 1922 people crossing the border illegally during that time and seized more than a thousand pounds of marijuana.
+Hundreds of soldiers from the 14th Cavalry Regiment, Fort Lewis, helped catch 1,922 people crossing the border illegally during that time and seized more than 1,000 pounds of marijuana.

-The uh soldiers were not involved in pursuits or apprehensions.
+The soldiers were not involved in pursuits or apprehensions.

 Wonder if NBC will be doing a show about them.